Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Analytical approximation for merging condensates

-We refer to this regime as expanding.
-In general, the first term in the bracket in Eq.(\ref{Expanding}) can be neglected with respect to the second term at large $t$, resulting in the fringe spacing $\lambda= {ht}/{mL}$, which has been used in experiment \cite{Andr} to explain the interference of two expanding condensates.
+when $g_{1D}|\Phi|^2=0$.
+In general, the first term in the bracket in Eq.(\ref{Expanding}) can be neglected with respect to the second term at large $t$, resulting in the fringe spacing $\lambda= {ht}/{2m\Delta}$, which has been used in experiment \cite{Andr} to explain the interference of two expanding condensates.

 Except for these limiting cases, all other processes of two condensates coming together are in the merging regime.
 Obviously the inter-atomic interaction affects the interference pattern in merging process.
-For example, if the role of the nonlinear interaction is involved in the collision, Eq.(\ref{interference1}) becomes
+In this case the contribution of the free expansion term $\hbar t/m$ in Eq.(\ref{interference1}) can be ignored by comparing with that of the interaction term.
+Eq.(\ref{interference1}) then becomes